 Stamp out the stigma that breeds shame and denial by sharing our lived experiences.
 Everybody’s got something.

 Educate: Mental health conditions are just that; health conditions, not weaknesses or lack of willpower.

-Get early diagnosis and treatment.
+Get early diagnosis and, if indicated, appropriate treatment.

 Recruit a Supportive, Energizing And Loving (SEAL) Team.
 No loved one left behind!